 Vegetable Broth: For the best flavor, I highly recommend using Better Than Bouillon Vegetable Base—it’s rich, savory, and gives soups a deep, homemade taste without the hassle of making broth from scratch.
 Plus, you can easily adjust the depth of flavor by adding more or less base to suit your taste.

-Red Curry Paste: I love adding red curry paste to this soup for a subtle kick of heat.
-It gives the soup a warm, slightly spicy depth that pairs perfectly with the sweetness of the carrots and the creaminess of the coconut milk.
+Red Curry Paste: This gives a warm, slightly spicy depth that pairs perfectly with the sweetness of the carrots and the creaminess of the coconut milk.
 It’s totally optional, but if you have it on hand, I highly recommend giving it a try.
-Add one tablespoon for a subtle heat and 2 tablespoons for more.
+Add one tablespoon for a subtle heat and two tablespoons for more.

 Variations